martynas-subonis/bro-market/README.md

 random.
 And the problem is - due to survivorship bias, we only hear about the Chads and the Bens, and not about the millions of other people who lost money.

-So the next time you hear about some super-star trader in social media, who made 500% returns in a year - assuming that he/she is a scammer.
+So the next time you hear about some super-star trader in social media, who made 500% returns in a year - assume that he/she is a scammer.
 And given the small probability that the person is not a scammer, maybe he/she just got really lucky.
 So don't feel pressured to buy Rivian nr.
 2 or some to-the-moon coins.
 Just relax and enjoy the ride.